wbushey/food/recipes/dinner/ground-turkey-mash.md

 ---

 1. Cook Rice
-2. Chop onion, garlic, green pepper, tomato.
-Slice carrots and celery.
+2. Chop/slice onion, garlic, and carrots.
+Saute these.
-3. Saute onion, garlic, green pepper, carrot, celery, and tomato.
+3. Chop and add green pepper, tomato, and celery to the saute.
 Season with ginger, thyme, and soy sauce.
 4. Remove all to plate.
 5. Brown turkey.
 Season with cumin, oregano, and black pepper.
 Drain.